 Our program is continually changing and growing and would not be possible without the support of donors, their families, and volunteers.

 - Forensic Anthropology is a field that studies the human skeleton to aid law enforcement.
-In doing so, an anthropologist can help determine the age, sex, ancestry, and stature, as well as help in figuring out the time since death and manner of death of a deceased individual.
+In doing so, a forensic anthropologist can estimate the age, sex, ancestry, and stature of human remains, as well as estimate the time since death and interpret trauma to the skeleton.

-- The University of Tennessee’s Anthropology department is unique in its field by having both a body donation program and the Anthropological Research Facility (ARF).
-The ARF is now the oldest established facility of its kind.
+- The Forensic Anthropology Center is unique in its field by having both a body donation program and the Anthropological Research Facility (ARF).
+The ARF is the oldest established facility of its kind.